-i.
-Payment of Response Costs due 30 days after the Respondent's receipt of U.S. EPA's billing statement.

 ii.
-Recording the Environmental Covenant within 30 calendar days after completion of all Work required by Section VIII of this Settlement Agreement.
+Payment of Future Costs due 30 days after Respondent's receipt of demand.

 iii.
+Recording the Deed Restriction within 30 calendar days after completion of all Work required by Section VIII of this Settlement Agreement.

-Submit to U.S. EPA a draft map and a final revised map of the Uninvestigated Site Area in accordance with the Work Plan.
+iv.
+Submit to U.S. EPA a draft map and a final revised map of the Uninvestigated or Unremediated Area in accordance with the Work Plan.